We still trust Libor - UK corporate treasurers

 A group of 16 global banks sets Libor by giving daily estimates of how much it would cost them to borrow funds from other banks for varied periods of time.

-Last year UBS paid a fine of $1.5 billion (963.6 million pounds) for manipulating Libor and euro-yen contracts.
+Last year UBS paid a fine of $1.5 billion for manipulating Libor and euro-yen contracts.
 Barclays and Royal Bank of Scotland later paid $450 million and $612 million respectively for their part in the worldwide scam.

 One top U.S. regulator has suggested that Libor and its European counterpart Euribor should be scrapped and replaced with alternatives based on market transactions.